How do I report a problem in my building?

 The Engineering and Utilities Unit of FMD provides a myriad of services for the VCU community.Category: Engineering and Utility Services

-The University is divided into five geographic maintenance zones, each led by a Superintendent.
+The University is divided into four geographic maintenance zones, each led by a Superintendent.
 They aim to provide consistent, responsive service based on ownership and accountability for providing a complete job.Category: Buildings

 General Services provides the following services on a reimbursable basis: department furniture moves, special event setup, table and chair rentals, reuse delivery and surplus removal.Category: Building Services

 Graffiti removal from painted masonry, metal, cement and other outdoor and indoor surfaces.Category: Buildings